abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ### Python Analysis:
 EDA was conducted using Python, followed by merging datasets and constructing time series data.
-Trend and correlation analyses were then performed.
+Trend and correlation analyses were then performed using statistical tools and heatmaps.
+The detailed code and the visual outputs are displayed in the file [COVID_Mitigation_Measures.ipynb](https://github.com/abdur-im/data-analysis-projects/blob/main/Covid_Mitigation_Measures/COVID_Mitigation_Measures.ipynb).

 ### Tableau Visualization:
+Data visualizations using the dashboard, [The Global COVID-19 Landscape: Metrics and Measures](https://public.tableau.com/views/TheGlobalCOVID-19LandscapeMetricsandMeasures/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link), highlights the following:
    - World Map: Displaying case spread and intensity.
    - Pie Charts: Distribution of various mitigation strategies across regions.
    - Time Series Analysis: Visualizing case growth over time juxtaposed with the implementation of mitigation strategies.